Drone Battery Knowledge: How to long-lasting and revivingHere, we will introduce the knowledge to make battery of hobby drone last longer and revive.

 Basics of battery handlingThe batteries commonly used in hobby drones are lithium-ion / lithium polymer (LiPo) batteries, similar to iPhones and laptops.
 If it is left in "fully charged" or "empty" state for a long time, it will deteriorate and you will not be able to charge it at all.
 When not using for a long time (about 10 days or more), store it in a charged state of about 40 to 70%.

 Basically, lipo battery hardly discharges naturally, but it may leak due to deterioration.
-Even if you do not use it for a long time, check condition of the battery once a month with a battery checker.
+Also, DJI's intelligent battery empties after a few months without use.
+Even if you don't use it for a long time, check the battery level and condition once a month.

 If you repeat replenishment charging many times, the built-in microcomputer that controls charging (remaining amount management) may go wrong.
 In this case, even if the battery level is sufficient, the battery may be displayed as dead.
 In such a case, it may be restored if you repeat the process of making it fully charged at once, and using it continuously until the battery runs out.